henryk-madrawski/ashes-feed-my-revenge/README.md

-# This is a Ren'Py fanfic game "Ashes Feed my Revenge"
+# This is a Ren'Py fanfic game "Ashes Feed my Revenge".

 # There's no built-in distributions, you'll have to run the files with pre-installed Ren'Py the game editor.